 As healthcare regulations and markets shift and change, so should a health system’s approach to building relationships with physicians.

-For physician relationship managers (PRMs), one of the biggest challenges may be to stay on target and in front of physicians.
+For physician relationship managers (PRMs), one of the biggest challenges may be to stay on target and in front of physicians and balance sales management.
 We spoke with two experts from CHRISTUS Health—ranked among the top 10 Catholic health systems in the United States by size, with more than 40 hospitals and facilities in seven U.S. states—to glean their insights and best practices on engaging physicians.

 From the Experts: The State of Physician Sales Management

 Dana B. Smelser, Director of Marketing and Business Development at CHRISTUS Health Shreveport-Bossier

 “The hospital is no longer the center of the healthcare universe.
 Outpatient services, value-based care, bundled payments, and consumerism are all changing the face of health care.
 What hasn’t changed is how critical the physician’s role is in health care.
 Managing physician sales is still crucial to the overall health of an organization.
 It’s our job to uncover what physicians need to do business with us, and then meet those needs.”

 Lori Marshall Corbell, Director of Provider Relations with CHRISTUS Health

 “One of the mistakes we make as leaders is not keeping physician relations people-focused.
 PRMs are the action-oriented people in the organization, and they are sometimes tapped for initiatives that draw them away from their true focus.
 In my day-to-day, keeping PRMs focused and in front of physicians and providers is what I have to work hardest to accomplish.”

 Along with this high-level perspective about the current state of physician sales management, they offered three specific ways to successfully build and maintain these key relationships.